2600hz/kazoo/core/kazoo_convert/doc/README.md

 ## Modules

 The converters used to execute file conversions are modular, modules can be enabled via configuration.
-This core library is intended to be extended to include multipe types of conversions and formats and be easily extendable by supporting selection of which modules to use via the `system_config/kazoo_convert` document.
+This core library is intended to be extended to include multiple types of conversions and formats and be easily extendable by supporting selection of which modules to use via the `system_config/kazoo_convert` document.
 Currently only fax conversions are done via the converter.
 But there are many other types of file conversions going on in Kazoo.
 Stay tuned...

 #### Fax Converter